• Skip to primary navigation

 If you've ever wondered about how to make a tasty vegan or vegetarian goulash, you've come to the right place.

-Instead of the traditional meat component, I've used a combination of meaty portobello mushrooms and extra-firm smoked tofu (see also this smoked tofu risotto).
+Instead of the traditional meat component, I've used a combination of meaty portobello mushrooms and extra-firm smoked tofu (see also these recipes for mushroom biryani, braised tofu, and this smoked tofu risotto).

 If you want to mix it up, you could replace either of these with equivalent amounts of seitan, TVP (textured vegetable protein), or your favourite meat substitute product.